LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 - It can handle larger uploads.
 - Less expensive than using a cloud data storage service, especially if the data is on premises.
-- Images and video files depending on their size are especially heavy and can take the load of the database when stored outside.
+- Images and video files depending on their size are especially heavy on the database unless stored outside.

 ## Perquisites and setup